ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - Fix features which stayed enabled on Battle.net.
 - Translation into italian.

-v6.01b changes :
+v6.01b changes:
 - Bug fix with the display of popup on stat assignment buttons.

-v6.01 changes :
+v6.01 changes:
-- Major fix : unique carry1 items don't disappear when they are cubbed in LoD 1.10
+- Major fix: unique carry1 items don't disappear when they are cubbed in LoD 1.10
 - Keys and Uber organs aren't destroyed when we try to open a Red Porpal out of Harrogath.
 - Fix conflict with D2Mod for the version display.

-v6.00 changes :
+v6.00 changes:
-- PlugY works for 1.11 version of LoD too !
+- PlugY works for 1.11 version of LoD too!
 - Enabled Uber Quest off realm (LoD 1.11 only).
 - Fixed crash on PlugY launch if LoD install isn't clean
 - Fixed some minor bugs and added some minor improvements.
 - Added command "/save" to save the game without exit (LoD 1.11 only).

-v5.06 changes :
+v5.06 changes:
 - Added buttons for shared gold.
 - Enabled shared gold in multiplayer.
 - Command "/DisplayLifeMana" is replaced by "/dlm".
 - Fixed some bugs.

-v5.05 changes :
+v5.05 changes:
 - Fixed bad default color in interface stats.
 - Added Shared gold via commands.
 - Command "/DisplayLifeAndMana" is now "/DisplayLifeMana".
 - Display green set item name in popup when it's in the shared stash.
 - Fixed multiplayer bugs by redoing multiplayer procedure.

-v5.04 changes :
+v5.04 changes:
-- Fixed : Stat/Skill points per level-up bug.
+- Fixed: Stat/Skill points per level-up bug.
-- Fixed : Multiplayer bugs.
+- Fixed: Multiplayer bugs.
 - PlugY/PlugYDefault.ini completed.

-v5.03 changes :
+v5.03 changes:
-- Fixed : Bug which sometimes swaps Hardcore and Softcore shared stash.
+- Fixed: Bug which sometimes swaps Hardcore and Softcore shared stash.
 - Added color on extra stats page.
 - Changed default values on extra stats page.
 - Set EnabledTXTFilesWhenMSExcelOpenIt=1 in PlugY.ini file.

-v5.02 changes :
+v5.02 changes:
-- Fixed : Previous bug fix which caused items to disappear.
+- Fixed: Previous bug fix which caused items to disappear.

-v5.01 changes :
+v5.01 changes:
-- Fixed : Major bugs in stash management.
+- Fixed: Major bugs in stash management.
-- Fixed : Set back PlugY.ini with ActiveLogFile=0 by default.
+- Fixed: Set back PlugY.ini with ActiveLogFile=0 by default.
-- Fixed : bug when shared stash is disabled.
+- Fixed: bug when shared stash is disabled.

-v5.00 changes :
+v5.00 changes:
-- PlugY works for 1.09, 1.09b, 1.09d versions of LoD, including mods based on these releases !
+- PlugY works for 1.09, 1.09b, 1.09d versions of LoD, including mods based on these releases!
 - PlugY can load D2Mod.dll.
 - D2 can load all files, even those openned with Microsoft Excel.
 - World Event monster can be changed.
 - Some stuff for modders.
-- Fixed : major bugs in Multiplayer : fingerprints reset, unidentified bugged items, etc.
+- Fixed: major bugs in Multiplayer: fingerprints reset, unidentified bugged items, etc.
-- Fixed : Typo error in PlugY.ini (Commands).
+- Fixed: Typo error in PlugY.ini (Commands).
-- Fixed : No more case sensitive commands in game.
+- Fixed: No more case sensitive commands in game.
-- Fixed : Select Main Stat page bug on opening
+- Fixed: Select Main Stat page bug on opening
-- Fixed : Replaced the display "Critical Strike/Deadly Strike" with Deadly Strike only.
+- Fixed: Replaced the display "Critical Strike/Deadly Strike" with Deadly Strike only.
-- Fixed : The spawn of DiabloClone at starting of a new game
+- Fixed: The spawn of DiabloClone at starting of a new game
-- Fixed : Some other small bugs.
+- Fixed: Some other small bugs.

-v4.04 changes :
+v4.04 changes:
-- Fixed : Display bug when statPerLevelUp enabled.
+- Fixed: Display bug when statPerLevelUp enabled.
-- Fixed : Bug in saving procedure when the disk is full.
+- Fixed: Bug in saving procedure when the disk is full.
 - New configuration system for modders.
 - Always display Mana and Life values above the globes.

-v4.03 changes :
+v4.03 changes:
-- Fixed : "carry 1" unique item (unique charm) when we drop the cube.
+- Fixed: "carry 1" unique item (unique charm) when we drop the cube.
 - Can go directly to first or last page of stash (shift + click on next/previous).
 - Second index added (shift + click on index buttons)
 - Added data to extra stats pages (2 pages now).